oblivia-simplex/Narrativity/1_hunt.md

 [^huntG]:
-\"The more strictly the novel adheres to realism in external things, to the gesture that says \'this is how it was,\' the more every word becomes a mere \'as if,\' and the greater becomes the contradiction between this claim and the fact that it was not so.\"\ (Adorno, \"The Position of the Narrator in the Contemporary Novel\")
+"The more strictly the novel adheres to realism in external things, to the gesture that says 'this is how it was,' the more every word becomes a mere 'as if,' and the greater becomes the contradiction between this claim and the fact that it was not so."
+(Adorno, "The Position of the Narrator in the Contemporary Novel")